Personal hygiene

 - washing underneath it with warm water and a gentle soap

-After washing, pull the foreskin forward to its normal position.
-See more here about penis care.
+- after washing, pull the foreskin forward to its normal position

 Vulva care

-You can gently wash the delicate skin around your vulva using your hands and a mild soap.
+You can gently wash the delicate skin around your vulva (external female genitals) using your hands and a mild soap substitute.

-Avoid perfumed soaps and bath products as these may irritate the sensitive skin of your vulva.
+Avoid perfumed soaps and bath products, as these may irritate your vulva.

-Do not clean inside your vagina or douche.
-This is because it upsets the healthy bacteria that live in your vagina.
+Do not clean inside your vagina or use a douche.
+This upsets the healthy bacteria that live in your vagina.
+Avoid using soap, shower gel, scrubs, bubble bath, deodorant or baby wipes on the vulva.

 Period hygiene